microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/ProductRecognition/README.md

 ## Overview

 This sample demonstrates how to integrate Azure Custom Vision AI with Dynamics 365 Commerce to enable product recognition from images.
-The solution allows point-of-sale (POS) systems to identify products by analyzing images captured through cameras or uploaded files, streamlining the checkout process and improving inventory management.
+The solution allows point-of-sale (POS) systems to identify products by analyzing images captured through cameras, streamlining the checkout process and improving inventory management.

 ### Key Features